Michael Imison

 Michael Imison (born in Hoylake, Cheshire, 9 February 1935) is a retired British television director and literary agent.
 He directed several productions for the BBC in the 1960s, including Doctor Who, and subsequently served as the story editor on the second series of the science-fiction anthology programme Out of the Unknown.

 Early life and education

 Imison attended Exeter College at the University of Oxford.
+During the 1950s, he served as a cadet in the national service.

 BBC career

 Imison began his career at the BBC working for the Script Department.
 Initial successes included directing Magnyfcence by John Skelton at the Tower Theatre, Canonbury in May 1963.
 Under contract as a director at the BBC, Imison directed Compact and a serial adaptation of Thomas Mann's Buddenbrooks.

 His final directorial assignment for the BBC was the Doctor Who serial The Ark (1966), which starred William Hartnell as the First Doctor.
 Although his contract as a staff director was not renewed following the completion of the serial, Imison remained at the BBC and acted as story editor on the second series of Out of the Unknown under producer Irene Shubik.